another gorgeous saturday in Oakland:

 Oakland Business Tax

 You can pay your City of Oakland Business Tax starting January 1 and the deadline for the previous year is March 1st.
-In this case, I was eligible to pay my 2012 business tax between January 1st, 2013 and March 1st, 2013.
+In this case, I was eligible to pay last year’s business tax between January 1st and March 1st of this year.
 You should have received a City of Oakland Tax Declaration Form in the mail.

 - Penalty of 25% if after May 1st